apache/cloudstack-www/blog/2022-11-30-cloudstack-collaboration-conference-2022-roundup.md

 Christophe Senior code and platform architect, DIMSI partner, Christophe is helping all technical teams to choose best patterns and implementations to deliver fast, reliable and clean software solutions When not trashing and re-coding software developed by our team, you may find him playing with his 2 children, drinking beers with his friends or on his computer watching Series

-Pierre Senior back-end developer, Pierre is in charge of Backroll integration inside Cloudstack.
+Pierre Senior back-end developer, Pierre is in charge of Backroll integration inside CloudStack.
 Pierre has a proven track record of successful c# and Java projects.
 When not playing with his keyboard, Pierre is surfing, WingFoiling or bodyboarding on the Brittany coast.

-Quentin Senior DevOps engineer &amp; Cloud enabler, DIMSI partner Quentin is in charge of DIMSI custom developments on Apache Cloudstack deployment : customer portal, backup solution.
+Quentin Senior DevOps engineer &amp; Cloud enabler, DIMSI partner Quentin is in charge of DIMSI custom developments on Apache CloudStack deployment : customer portal, backup solution.
 On a daily basis, he helps our customers and our developers to use and embrace Devops methodology, by building CI/CD pipelines (GitLab, Azure Devops), dockerizing apps and automate things as much as possible...
 When not DevOps'ing, Quentin loves to binge watch series and movies, play with his cat "Boogie" and is a crazy fan of street food.

 &nbsp;